 - Applesauce: Be sure to use unsweetened applesauce or homemade applesauce to keep these cookies refined sugar-free.

 - Oats: You can use quick cook oats or old-fashioned oatmeal for this recipe.
 Be sure to use certified gluten-free oats if you have a gluten sensitivity/allergy.

 These Banana Oatmeal Cookies are incredibly easy to make, in fact, they are one of the first recipes my kids made all on their own.

-- Soak your dates.
+- Soak the dates.
 Dates can be a bit hard when taken out of their packaging, but if you soak in hot water they soften up perfectly and are much easier to blend into the cookie batter.
 I recommend soaking the dates in hot water for at least 10 minutes.
-If you soak longer than 30 minutes, the soaking liquid becomes sweet and is a fabulous addition to pancake batter, used to sweeten coffee, or oatmeal.
+If you soak longer than 30 minutes, the soaking liquid becomes sweet and is a fabulous addition to pancake batter, used to sweeten coffee or oatmeal.

 More Recipes Using Dates